Here are some plugins to enhance the capabilities of HelpieKB more than you could imagine.

-There are also much more options in their settings like Button positioning, Watermark, etc. Review them and adjust them as needed.
+There are also many more options in their settings like Button positioning, Watermark, etc. Review them and adjust them as needed.

 While HelpieKB does allow you to order the articles with certain parameters (like alphabetically, date, etc.), some users want to custom order the articles in a way they wish.

-Certain users also want to custom order the categories in the categories listing (in the Main page) and also in the Table of contents.
+Certain users also want to custom order the categories in the categories listing (on the main page) and also in the Table of contents.

 This could be easily done by adding a free plugin called “Intuitive custom post order”.

-Let’s say you want to order the articles which is displayed in the Main page and category page in a way that you wish.
+Let’s say you want to order the articles which are displayed on the Main page and category page in a way that you wish.

 Steps to follow: